onnx/onnx-mlir/docs/Testing.md

 To list the utility options, simply use the `-h` or `--help` flags at runtime.

 We first need to compile the tool, which can be done in one of two modes.
 In the first mode, the tool is compiled with a statically linked model.
 This mode requires the `-D LOAD_MODEL_STATICALLY=0` option during compilation in addition to including the `.so` file.
-Best is to use the `build-run-onnx-lib.sh` script in `onnx-mlir/utils` to compile the tool with its model, which is passed as a parameter to the script.
+Best is to use the `build-run-onnx-lib.sh` script in the `onnx-mlir/utils` directory to compile the tool with its model, which is passed as a parameter to the script.
-To avoid library path issue, just run the tool in the home directory of the model.
+To avoid library path issues, just run the tool in the home directory of the model.

 ``` sh
 # Compile tool with model.